PookMook/posts/cascade.md

 ## Benchmarks

-The elephant in the room is benchmarks.
+The elephants in the room are benchmarks.
 I will explore this aspect in a follow-up post, as it's a difficult topic and we should always take one-dimensional or micro-benchmarks with a grain of salt.
 For now, I would like to ask you what threshold you consider relevant for performance differences.
 What kind of performance are you looking for (at compile time, initial load, re-paints)?
 Make sure to mark those numbers somewhere, like in the comments (hi, engagement bait), and we'll revisit this with data at a later time.
 I would like you to come with an open mind and hear my arguments without the "utility is always faster" or "CSS files are the only way" mindsets.
-In the search for greatness, sometimes we may forget what is actually good.
+In the search for greatness, sometimes we may forget what is good.

 ## Setting the Table

 One last stop before we start: I would like to define a few things to ensure we are speaking about the same concepts:

- - CSS files: This includes any sort of manual CSS assignment, straight .css files, SASS, SCSS, Stylus, CSS modules (controversial pick right there).
+ - CSS files: This includes any kind of manual CSS assignment, straight .css files, SASS, SCSS, Stylus, and CSS modules (controversial pick right there).
  - Atomic libraries: Any library that relies on utility class names, where the style composition happens in the HTML.
 Think of Tailwind, Panda, Stylex, etc.
  - Runtime CSS-in-JS: Any styling libraries that generate stylesheets on the client.
 If these libraries allow for runtime string interpolation, I will refer to them as Satan.
  - Statically extracted: CSS-in-JS where the styles are generated at build time.
 Once generated, it is virtually equivalent to CSS files.